Electronic Medical Record

 Approach

 Key areas to focus on include current and past health records, immunization history, family history, and patient concerns.
-Primary user: nurse collecting patient information to prepare for a physician.
+Primary user: nurse collecting patient information to prepare for a physician.- Primary user: Nurse collecting information from a patient to prepare for a physician.

 - Focus on essential patient data to minimize time per encounter.